 - Not having a carbon monoxide or smoke detector installed

 If you do install a wood stove or a home you just purchased has a wood stove, no need to worry!
 You can still get insurance, just make sure to mention it to your insurance broker so your policy has proper coverage.
-Want to make sure your home insurance is correct with regards to your wood stove?
+Want to make sure your home insurance in Winnipeg is correct with regards to your wood stove?
 Contact one of our brokers, we have a wide range of companies that will offer coverage for your home insurance or cottage!